 - Call To Action (CTA)

-- PRO TIP: think of micro conversions opportunity, e.g. a demo call or some basic audit instead of placing an order straight away.
+- PRO TIP: think of micro conversions opportunity, e.g., a demo call or some necessary audit instead of placing an order straight away.
 It will help get more leads and close a deal with them later.

-“Skeleton” of landing page is created at the stage of prototyping, but this does not mean that periodically changing the sequence of screens or the location of individual blocks is inappropriate.
+“Skeleton” of a landing page created at the stage of prototyping, but this does not mean that periodically changing the sequence of screens or the location of individual blocks is inappropriate.

-Example from our practice: landing page creation for a medical centers chain.
-Initially we placed a screen with contact details of clinics at the bottom.
-On site launch it was clear that the the nearest branch is the most important information for users, and it was not right to put blocks with phones and addresses at the very end.
+Example from our practice: landing page creation for a medical center chain.
+Initially, we placed a screen with contact details of clinics at the bottom.
+On launch it was clear that the nearest branch is essential information for users, and it was not right to put blocks with phones and addresses at the very end.

 Examples of works and cases

-Following a ‘proven’ strategy many forget to show case the results oe place them too far away.
-Of course, if it comes to farmers’ equipment marketing such gallery can be added to the bottom of the page – the characteristics of the product here are much more important than its appearance.
-But in case of design services or products in the B2B sphere, it is advisable to show cases even at the stage of “warming up” the client – no further than the third screen.
+Following a ‘proven’ strategy many forget to showcase the results or place them too far away.
+Of course, if it comes to farmers’ equipment marketing such a gallery can be added to the bottom of the page – the characteristics of the product here are much more important than its appearance.
+But in the case of design services or products in the B2B sphere, it is advisable to showcases even at the stage of “warming up” the client – no further than the third screen.

-Sequence of screens of landing page can be compared with the chain of answers to the questions of a typical sales representative, therefore pay attention to the location of blocks.
-Very often valuable information is not perceived, and the reason for this – overload of screens or simply incorrect “grouping” of text blocks.
+A sequence of screens of landing pages can be compared with the chain of answers to the questions of a typical sales representative, therefore pay attention to the location of blocks.
+Very often valuable information is not perceived, and the reason for this – an overload of screens or simply incorrect “grouping” of text blocks.

-The first common error is the concentration of attention on the price, which does not change over time or not limiting the offer supply in any other way (then there is no need to rush to register for courses).
-Second one is placing different subject areas within the same block e.g. bonus offering in sections of personal advice or information assistance.
+The first standard error is the concentration of attention on the price, which does not change over time or not limiting the offered supply in any other way (then there is no need to rush to register for courses).
+The second one is placing different subject areas within the same block, e.g., bonus offering in sections of personal advice or information assistance.

-PRO TIP: Check in visitor recording software (e.g. Yandex Webvisor) to what sections potential customers pay close attention and what elements they use (assuming you have an interactive content like calculators).
-Perhaps it is worth replacing irrelevant blocks and elements with new one.
+PRO TIP: Check in visitor recording software (e.g., Yandex Webvisor) to what sections potential customers pay close attention and what elements they use (assuming you have an interactive content like calculators).
+Perhaps it is worth replacing irrelevant blocks and components with better ones.

 Clear value proposition

-Much has been said about the importance of the title for the first screen of any give landing page, however, some copywriters are still trying to surprise someone with loud phrases that have no real value.
+Much has been said about the importance of the title for the first screen of any given landing page; however, some copywriters are still trying to surprise someone with loud phrases that have no real value.

 The words “revolutionary” and “best seller” do not work on current customers.
-Why “pour water” on the first screen, depriving visitors of the opportunity from learning about the key value proposition(s) and product itself in matter of seconds?
+Why “pour water” on the first screen, depriving visitors of the opportunity from learning about the critical value proposition(s) and the product itself in a matter of seconds?

-When promoting a complex product, check whether the first screen contains an explanation for people who are not yet familiar with your brand or specific solution for their problem.
-Description of the special trade offer – handle – can be arranged in two versions:
+When promoting a complex product, check whether the first screen contains an explanation for people who are not yet familiar with your brand or a specific solution for their problem.
+Description of the particular trade offer – handle – can be arranged in two versions:

-- in form of some list (e.g. features, usage examples) or visualisation
+- in the form of some list (e.g., features, usage examples) or visualization

-If the purpose of the first screen is to arouse interest, then the landing page should adress the benefits of applying for your particular solution by revealing three points:
+If the purpose of the first screen is to arouse interest, then the landing page should address the benefits of applying for your particular solution by revealing three points:

 - your product \ solutions features

-- key benefits for customer (solving his or her problems in a best way)
+- critical benefits for a customer (solving his or her problems in the best way)

-An awesome way to start (as we do ourselves) is to create a landing page outline via competitors research, make a list of the pros of the product that they figured out, and add to your proposition something completely different in addition to the common points.
+An excellent way to start (as we do ourselves) is to create a landing page outline via competitors research, make a list of the pros of the product that they figured out, and add to your proposition something utterly different in addition to the standard points.

-Information about the product or service and its scope of application should be supplemented by screens about the company and service.
-Otherwise, the customer will make sure that such solution or product is really for him but will make a decision based solely on price.
+Screens should supplement information about the product or service and its scope of application about the company and service.
+Otherwise, the customer will make sure that such a solution or product is really for him but will make a decision based solely on price.